 Walking in Another Set of Moccasins

 In November, I signed up for a monthly subscription to a service of real value to me.
-In December, I received an offer to take a yearly subscription to the same service at a discounted rate, so I wrote to the owner and asked to be released from monthly and take the yearly.
+In December, I received an offer to take a yearly subscription to the same service at a discounted rate, so I wrote to the owner and asked to have my monthly subscription credited towards the annual.

 No problem (I thought).

-A few months later, I received an offer for a lifetime subscription — an even steeper discount.
-I took… but felt a bit irritated.
+A few months later, I received an offer for a lifetime subscription at an even steeper discount.
+I took the deal, but felt a bit irritated.
 I mean, why not tell folks upfront: Here are the price tiers, which do you prefer — monthly, yearly, or lifetime?

 Again, I benefit from the service.
 There’s no doubt in my mind it’s worth the money at every level.
 So, I bit my tongue.